KageSilver/yAPP/Documentation/API Documentation.md

         - request body is required and must contain username and friend's username
         - Failed to update friendship status
     - 404 Not Found: Friendship not found

+### DeleteFriendship
+ - Deletes a friendship from the database.
+ - DELETE: api/friends/deleteFriendship?fromUsername={username1}&toUsername={username2}
+    - fromUsername: The username of the friendship's sender
+    - toUsername: The username of the friendship's recipient
+ - Response: returns whether the deletion was successful
+ - Status codes:
+    - 200 OK
+    - 400 Bad Request: Usernames are required
+    - 404 Not Found: The friendship doesn't exist

 ## Posts